lupyuen/zig-bl602-nuttx/README.md

 LoRaMac.c compiles OK with Zig Compiler.

-TODO: Compile other files in the LoRaWAN Library
+TODO: Compile the other files in the LoRaWAN Library

+TODO: Test the LoRaWAN Library

 # LoRaWAN App for NuttX